Slovakia in the Eurovision Song Contest 2010: Format

 The format of the competition consisted of nine shows: six quarter-finals on 22 January 2010, 24 January 2010, 29 January 2010, 31 January 2010, 5 February 2010 and 7 February 2010, two semi-finals on 14 and 21 February 2010, and a final on 27 February 2010.
-The quarter-finals each featured ten competing entries from which a public vote exclusively determined the top four entries to qualify to the semi-finals.
-The two semi-finals each featured twelve entries from which the 50/50 combination of votes from a public vote and a jury panel determined the top six entries to qualify to the final.
+The quarter-finals each featured ten competing entries from which a public televote exclusively determined the top four entries to qualify to the semi-finals.
+The two semi-finals each featured twelve entries from which the 50/50 combination of votes from a public televote and a jury panel determined the top six entries to qualify to the final.
 Both the public and the jury assigned scores ranging from 1 (lowest) to 12 (highest) and the six entries that had the highest number of points following the combination of these scores advanced to the final.
-The final featured the remaining twelve entries and the winner was determined by the 50/50 combination of votes from a public vote and a jury panel.
+The final featured the remaining twelve entries and the winner was determined by the 50/50 combination of votes from a public televote and a jury panel.
 Both the public and the jury assigned scores ranging from 1 to 12 and the entry that had the highest number of points following the combination of these scores was declared the winner.
 Viewers were able to vote via SMS and the proceeds from the public voting were donated towards those affected by the 2010 Haiti earthquake.
 In the event of a tie during the semi-finals and final, the tie was decided in favour of the entry that received the highest score from the public vote.

-The three-member jury panel that participated in the semi-finals and final consisted of: